 But what if you search high and low and think outside the box and still can’t find what you are looking for?
 Even though I’m cheap, I still want what I want, not some sad compromise.

 Even if you can’t find fabric you love at a price you like, you can still make it happen.
 You can turn any inexpensive fabric into something amazing with a little DIY magic.

 Take your fabric painting a step further and use a stencil.
-There are tons of beautiful stencils out there or you can just make your own.
+There are tons of beautiful stencils out there or you can make your own using freezer paper.